Main Content

 In addition to the many opportunities for scholarships based on both academic performance and service to SIU, fellowships and assistantships are available for graduate students in the criminology and criminal justice program.
 Assistantships offer tuition waivers and a stipend in exchange for work assignments in the criminology and criminal justice program.

-Graduate students with outstanding performance in coursework and high GPA's may apply for one of the competitive fellowship opportunities that offer financial assistance at SIU.
+Graduate students with outstanding performance in coursework and high GPAs may apply for one of the competitive fellowship opportunities that offer financial assistance at SIU.
 Other fellowships offered are based on a combination of academic achievements, leadership abilities and overcoming diversity.

-Thesis & Non-Thesis Options
+Thesis & Course-Only Options

 A thesis is a formal research paper that defends a certain argument or proposition.
 The thesis serves to demonstrate the graduate student’s ability to formulate a problem and method, and present research and evaluation of a certain question related to a body of information.